Farmington has many places to stay, from hotels and motels, to bed and breakfasts, campgrounds, and RV parks. visit site »

 Spend quiet time along one of Farmington’s rivers, test its nationally ranked Pinon Hills Golf Course, or walk in the footsteps of the Ancestral Puebloans at Salmon Ruins, Aztec Ruins or Chaco Canyon.

-Photo: Totah Festival in Farmington by Major Graham.
+Photo above: Totah Festival in Farmington by Major Graham.

 Pictured above, the golf course in Farmington by Robert Castellino, Shiprock and Riverwalk, both by Major Graham.Visit the Farmington website